cretinon/rc/README.md

 we do not need to decrypt the file, emacs will does alone\
 be carefull, sometimes, if we launch emacs in background (^z bg), prompt for passphrase will fail
 ## Cloning a Github repo
-If cloning a repo using https like :
+Always clone a repo using https like :

 ``` shell
 git clone https://USER_NAME%40DOMAIN_NAME.COUNTRY@github.com/cretinon/REPO.git